-Parents/carers in both the Prep and Senior Schools will receive information about their daughter's performance at Parents' Evenings or through either an Interim Report or a Full Report each term.
+Parents/carers in both the Prep and Senior Schools will receive information about their daughter's performance levels at Parents' Evenings or through either an Interim Report or a Full Report each term.
 Details of the reporting cycle are found in the Parent Handbook.

-In the Senior School, in order to ensure consistency in assessment, most classwork, homework and examinations in Years 7-9 will be graded A-E. In Years 10 and 11 the grades are 9-1.
+In the Senior School, in order to ensure consistency in assessment, most classwork, homework and examinations in Years 7-9 will be graded A-E. In Years 10 and 11 the GCSE grades are 9-1.
 The same grading will also be used on Interim Reports and Full Reports.
+Approaches to Learning (how pupils learn, specifically focusing on the High Performance Learning competencies) are also included on the reports, focusing on pupils' cognitive thinking skills and learning behaviours, as without these vital skills, learning may not happen successfully.